Here’s why you should use a sprinkler timer

 The first benefit of using a sprinkler system is that it can save the amount of water you’re using.
 By putting your watering on a schedule, you’re only utilizing extra water when you absolutely have to, which helps you conserve water.
 With water being at a premium throughout the world and even in our own country, you’re helping immensely simply by being aware of the amount of water you’re using for tasks like lawn watering.

 Because the timer is regulating the amount of water you’re using, you’re using less of it, which means you’re paying less for it too.
 While homeowners that water their yards will see a spike in the water bill for the summer, the hit will be less so if time is regulating the amount of water that you’re using to irrigate your lawn and garden.

 Also, a timer is going to maximize the effectiveness of your irrigation system.
 First, a sprinkler timer saves water and money, we’ve already covered that.
 However, it can also be set to turn off and on when the rain has provided a sufficient amount of water (this feature depends on the system), which ensures you’re using water when you need it and now when you don’t.

 A sprinkler timer allows you to customize your schedule too.
 Without a sprinkler time, your system might come on during the middle of the day, which is the worst time of the day to water your lawn.
 Additionally, setting your system on a timer means it’s guaranteed to come on at certain times of the day, which means you can’t underwater your plants.

 Watering your lawn and garden can be a hassle.
-Monitoring weather conditions, and setting your schedule to be home so you can water can make it feel like work.
-With a timer, your schedule is set to your life and is customized if anything every changes.
+Monitoring weather conditions, and set your schedule to be home so you can water can make it feel like work.
+With a timer, your schedule is set to your life and is customized if anything ever changes.